drevops/mariadb-drupal-data/README.md

 imports.

 ## Seeding image with your database

 `./seed-db.sh` allows to easily create your own image with "seeded" database.

 1. `./seed-db.sh path/to/db.sql myorg/myimage:latest`
 2. `docker push myorg/myimage:latest`

+In some cases, shell may report platform incorrectly.
+Run with forced platform:

+    DOCKER_DEFAULT_PLATFORM=linux/amd64 ./seed-db.sh path/to/db.sql myorg/myimage:latest

 ## Maintenance

+### Running tests

+    bats tests/bats/data.bats --tap
+    # or
+    DOCKER_DEFAULT_PLATFORM=linux/amd64 bats --tap tests/bats/data.bats

+### Publishing

-This image is built and pushed manually to DockerHub once parent image is updated.
+This image is built and pushed automatically to DockerHub:
+1. For all commits to `master` branch as `:latest` tag.
+2. For releases as `:<version>` tag.
+3. For `feature/*` branches as `:<branch>` tag.

-Versions are following versions of the upstream image to ease maintenance.
+Versions are following versions of the [upstream image](https://hub.docker.com/r/uselagoon/mariadb-drupal/tags) to ease maintenance.

-See the [CI configuration](.circleci/config.yml) for running tests locally.